| History of All Points North Model Railroad Club - APN

 evenings, and also recognizing that most members were

+already at the clubhouse on Saturdays anyway.
 Of course all the work was not yet

 finished.
 Finishing details remained to be completed, such